dbredvick/developer-spin/src/pages/posts/2019-11-27-on-turning-off-notifications.md

 ---
-title: 'On Turning Off Notifications'
+title: "On Turning Off Notifications"
 excerpt: >-
   Creating time to think is important, but the world (and your cellphone) tries to steal it.
-date: '2019-11-27 12:00'
+date: "2019-11-27 12:00"
-thumb_img_path: images/Notification.png
+thumb_img_path: v1579111019/blog/Notification_c6rfm8
 content_img_path: images/Notification.png
 template: post
 twitter_image: images/Notification.png
-tags: ['side-projects','software-exploration']
+tags: ["side-projects", "software-exploration"]
 ---

 ## I think out loud

 I develop my thoughts as I say them.
 I always have, even from a young age.
 Both my parents do it, so maybe that explains it?
 It helps me reason about complicated things.
 I generally come up with a better plan when I think through thoughts out loud.

 If I'm:

 - coding
 - brainstorming
 - planning